-Although counselors typically have significant responsibility and involvement in student and campus activities, they are exempt from Clery reporting requirements.
-They are, however, contacted and encouraged to forward non-identifying information to the SCCCD Police Department on crimes that may be reported through their offices for inclusion in the annual security report.
+Although counselors are typically responsible and involved in student and campus activities, they are exempt from Clery reporting requirements.
+However, they are contacted and encouraged to forward non-identifying information to the SCCCD Police Department on crimes that may be reported through their offices for inclusion in the annual security report.

-Psychological Services
+Psychological/Mental Health Services

 Each District Campus provides psychological services for its students.
-Students may seek Psychological Services for various reasons.
+Students may seek Psychological/Mental Health Services for various reasons.
 The following are some common student concerns: adjustment to college, anxiety, depression, relationship and family issues, personal growth and exploration, grief and loss, stress and anger management, and LGBTQ students who are struggling due to harassment or exclusion, or questions regarding sexual orientation or gender identity.